 - Q. What is the process for applying for a grant?

 A. The first step is to submit a Letter of Intent, which must be submitted if you are interested in receiving funding.
 The LOI will open on October 18, 2017 and LOI submissions are due by November 28 at 5pm PST.
-LOI notifications will be sent on December 18 and selected applicants have until January 15, 2019 at 5pm Pacific time to submit a full proposal.
-If you submit after Dec.
-13, you will be notified by Jan.
-12. If you’re an Early Responder you will have approximately seven weeks from notification to submit the full proposal.
-Regular responders will have close to 3 weeks.
+LOI notifications will be sent on December 18 and selected applicants have until January 15, 2019 at 5pm Pacific time to submit a full proposal by January 16, 2018 at 5pm PST.
 Late submissions, or submissions that have not gone through the LOI process, will not be considered.
-We will only review one version of a proposal, so make sure it’s your final version and that it includes all the required information – proposals without images or budgets or project plans will not be considered.
+We will only review one version of a proposal, so make sure it’s your final version and that it includes all the required information.
 If you have more than one concept you’d like us to consider, you are welcome to submit more than one LOI, and then potentially submit more than one art grant proposal, if your LOIs are accepted into the grant process.

-- Q: Where can I find a full list of the questions on the full proposal, to understand what's required in the application?
+- Q: Where can I find a full list of the questions on the LOI and full proposal, to understand what's required in the application?

 If you are interested in applying for a grant, see our Letter of Intent submission guidelines.